Midwestern HomeLife

 Use large chunks of potatoes.
 Prevent potatoes from getting mushy by keeping them large.
 I use 3-4 inch potatoes and cut them in half.
 Cut larger potatoes into thirds and leave baby potatoes and fingerling potatoes whole.
 You can cut them into smaller pieces after cooking.

+Exact cooking time may vary depending on your slow cooker.
 Cook until the pot roast falls apart into fork-tender meat.
 If it doesn't fall apart, it's not done yet.

 Nutrition